Resources - Application Notes

 April 28, 2008

 Author: Paul Held Ph.
-D., Senior Scientist, Applications Dept., BioTek Instruments, Inc.
+D., Agilent Technologies, Inc.

 Agar is a phycocolloid extracted from the cell walls of several species of red-purple marine algae.
 It is an unbranched polymer consisting of galactose subunits, that when dissolved in boiling water and cooled forms a gel.
 Agar is primarily used as a medium for growing bacteria, but specialized forms such as agarose can be used for gel electrophoresis.
 Other uses for agar include serving as thickening agents in foods and cosmetics, and for clarifying beverages.

 Agar has several characteristics that make it amenable for use as bacteria media.
 Unlike gelatin, which is formed from collagen, bacteria do not degrade agar.
 In addition it is firmer and stronger than gelatin.
 More importantly is its melting and gelling temperatures.
-Agar melts at approximately 85 °C, yet solidifies at 32-40 °C, depending on concentration.
+Agar melts at approximately 85 °C, yet solidifies at 32 to 40 °C, depending on concentration.
 This property, known as hysteresis, allows for agar solutions to be poured into molds at considerably cooler temperatures than required for melting.
 Besides making it safer to work with, this feature reduces the likelihood that the molds will deform with the addition of hot solutions.
 In addition, the ability to add heat-labile substances, such as antibiotics, at temperatures lower than the melting point is critical for the genetic selection of bacteria.

 Figure 1.
 Instrument configuration.
 An Agilent BioTek MicroFlo Select configured with a 10 µL tubing cassette.

 Prior to dispensing the agar containing media, the MicroFlo Select was primed with copious amounts of sterile deionized water (95 °C) that had just been heated to boiling on the adjacent hotplate.
 This served to warm the fluid lines and tubing assembly.

 Initial experiments involved determining the amount of temperature loss as a result of dispensing fluid through the cassette tubing.
 As expected, the greatest degree of loss resulted when the fluid was at or very near boiling (~95 °C).
 Under these conditions a temperature drop of approximately 25 °C was observed.
-When agar media was cooler (~50 °C), the drop in temperature across tubing was only 5-6 °C.
+When agar media was cooler (~50 °C), the drop in temperature across tubing was only 5 to 6 °C.

 When similar experiments are performed with 384-well microplates, equivalent results are observed (Figure 4).
 The smaller volumes necessitated by 384-well plates, along with the much smaller diameter of the wells makes the dispensing of hot liquid agar containing solutions more difficult, necessitating higher starting fluid temperatures.